xxks-kkk/linuxjedi.co.uk/content/blog/2017/05/01/shell-sort.md

 - Go to the next smaller increment $h_{k-1}$ and repeat until $k = 1$

-\* ---- Note ---- *

-> Any increment sequence will do as long as the last increment is 1 (i.e. $h_1 = 1$).
-> However, choosing the increment is a practice of art: some choices dominate others.

 A popular but poor choice for incremenet sequence is: $h_t = \lfloor{N/2}\rfloor$ and
 $h_k = \lfloor{h_{k+1}/2}\rfloor$ proposed by shell.

-Here is the shellsort using Shell's increments:
+Here is the shellsort using Shell's increments [^2]:

 ```{c}
 void